 Obtaining detailed information about where an individual or group of people look is useful in a range of contexts, from psychological research, to medical diagnosis, neuromarketing applications and beyond.

 Understanding when and how people look is essential for understanding how attention is distributed.
 Eye tracking is widely used within psychological tests like the IAT (implicit association test), Stroop Test, and the Iowa Gambling Task, as well as within gaze contingency paradigms.

 Tracking an individual’s gaze can also be important in medical settings.
 Studies have shown the potential predictive power of eye tracking in diagnosing autism, as well as other neurological disorders.
 Future uses may see the application of eye tracking data in providing optimal patient care in healthcare settings.

 Following gaze patterns while people shop has been a growing topic within neuromarketing for many years now.
 Being able to see what people attend to or ignore can be crucial for implementing optimal packaging design, store layout, and point-of-sale displays.

 Eye tracking data can also deliver valuable insights into the gaze patterns of your website visitors – how long does it take them to find a specific product on your site, which kind of visual information do they ignore (but are supposed to respond to)?
 Where do your website visitors look?
 What do they look at and how much time do they spend looking at it?

-What can Eye Tracking Reveal about Human Behavior
+What Eye Tracking Can Reveal about Human Behaviour

 Eye tracking however can’t alone reveal: